ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

          evaluation, regardless of its alignment.
 SPF-specific
          reporting is described in [RFC6652].

-   Issue 85, Original text:

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 22]

-Internet-Draft                  DMARCbis                      April 2021

-   p:
-   :   Requested Mail Receiver policy (plain-text; RECOMMENDED for policy records).
-Indicates the policy to be enacted by the Receiver at the request of the Domain Owner.
+   _Tickets 72 and 85_

+   p:  Domain Owner Assessment Policy (plain-text; RECOMMENDED for
+      policy records).
+Indicates the severity of concern the Domain Owner has for mail using its domain but not passing DMARC validation.
 Policy applies to the domain queried and to subdomains, unless subdomain policy is explicitly described using the "sp" tag.
-This tag is applicable for policy records only, and has no meaning for third-party reporting records (as discussed in the document(s) that discuss DMARC reporting in more detail).
-If the tag is not present in a policy record, it is assumed to be "p=none" as per (#policy-discovery).
-Possible values are as
-   follows:

-       none:
-       :   The Domain Owner requests no specific action be taken regarding delivery of messages.

-       quarantine:
-       :   The Domain Owner wishes to have email that fails the DMARC mechanism check be treated by Mail Receivers as suspicious.
-Depending on the capabilities of the Mail Receiver, this can mean "place into spam folder", "scrutinize with additional intensity", and/or "flag as suspicious".

-       reject:
-       :   The Domain Owner wishes for Mail Receivers to reject email that fails the DMARC mechanism check.
-Rejection SHOULD occur during the SMTP transaction.
-See (#rejecting-messages) for some discussion of SMTP rejection methods and their implications.

-   Issue 85, Proposed replacement text:

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 23]

-Internet-Draft                  DMARCbis                      April 2021

-   p:
-   :   Domain Owner Assessment Policy (plain-text; REQUIRED for policy
-       records).
-Indicates the severity of concern the domain owner has, for mail using its domain but not passing DMARC validation.
-       Policy applies to the domain queried and to subdomains, unless subdomain policy is explicitly described using the "sp" tag.
 This tag is mandatory for policy records only, but not for third-party reporting records (see Aggregate and Forensic Reporting Docs).
 Possible values are as follows:

-       none:
-       :   The Domain Owner offers no expression of concern.
+      none:  The Domain Owner offers no expression of concern.

-       quarantine:
-       :   The Domain Owner considers such mail to be suspicious.
+      quarantine:  The Domain Owner considers such mail to be suspicious.
 It is possible the mail is valid, although the failure creates a significant concern.

-       reject:
-       :   The Domain Owner considers all such failures to be a clear indication that the use of the domain name is not valid.
-See (#rejecting-messages) for some discussion of SMTP rejection methods and their implications.
+      reject:  The Domain Owner considers all such failures to be a clear indication that the use of the domain name is not valid.

-   Issue 47, Original text to be deleted:

-   pct:
-   :   (plain-text integer between 0 and 100, inclusive; OPTIONAL;
-   default is 100).
-Percentage of messages from the Domain Owner's mail stream to which the DMARC policy is to be applied.
-However, this MUST NOT be applied to the DMARC-generated reports, all of which must be sent and received unhindered.
-The purpose of the "pct" tag is to allow Domain Owners to enact a slow rollout enforcement of the DMARC mechanism.
-The prospect of "all or nothing" is recognized as preventing many organizations from experimenting with strong authentication-based mechanisms.
-See (#message-sampling) for details.
-Note that random selection based on this percentage, such as the following pseudocode, is adequate:

-       if (random mod 100) < pct then selected = true
-       else
-         selected = false

-   Issue 82, Orginal text:

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 24]

-Internet-Draft                  DMARCbis                      April 2021

-   rf:
+         See Section 9.3 for some discussion of SMTP rejection methods and their implications.

+   _Ticket 47_

+   _Ticket 82_

-   :   Format to be used for message-specific failure reports (colon- separated plain-text list of values; OPTIONAL; default is "afrf").
+   rf (do not use):  Format to be used for message-specific failure
-   The value of this tag is a list of one or more report formats as requested by the Domain Owner to be used when a message fails both [@!RFC7208] and [@!RFC6376] tests to report details of the individual failure.
-The values MUST be present in the registry of reporting formats defined in (#iana-considerations); a Mail Receiver observing a different value SHOULD ignore it or MAY ignore the entire DMARC record.
-For this version, only "afrf" (the auth-failure report type defined in [@!RFC6591]) is presently supported.
-See the DMARC reporting documents for details.
-For interoperability, the Authentication Failure Reporting Format (AFRF) MUST be supported.

-   Issue 82, Proposed replacement text:

-   rf (do not use):
-   :   Format to be used for message-specific failure reports (colon- separated plain-text list of values; OPTIONAL; default is "afrf").
+      reports (colon- separated plain-text list of values; OPTIONAL;
+      default is "afrf").
 This tag SHOULD NOT be used in a DMARC record.
 See the note at the end for more information.
+The value of this tag is a list of one or more report formats as requested by the Domain Owner to be used when a message fails both [RFC7208] and [RFC6376] tests to report details of the individual failure.

+Herr (ed) & Levine (ed)  Expires 18 October 2021               [Page 18]

+Internet-Draft                  DMARCbis                      April 2021

-The value of this tag is a list of one or more report formats as requested by the Domain Owner to be used when a message fails both [@!RFC7208] and [@!RFC6376] tests to report details of the individual failure.
-The values MUST be present in the registry of reporting formats defined in (#iana-considerations); a Mail Receiver observing a different value SHOULD ignore it or MAY ignore the entire DMARC record.
-For this version, only "afrf" (the auth-failure report type defined in [@!RFC6591]) is presently supported.
+      The values MUST be present in the registry of reporting formats defined in Section 10; a Mail Receiver observing a different value SHOULD ignore it or MAY ignore the entire DMARC record.
+For this version, only "afrf" (the auth-failure report type defined in [RFC6591]) is presently supported.
 See the DMARC reporting documents for details.
 For interoperability, the Authentication Failure Reporting Format (AFRF) MUST be supported.

       Note: Ever-broadening privacy laws in many governmental jurisdictions have had the effect of receivers refusing to send failure reports or at best redacting so much information from them as to render them mostly useless to the Domain Owner.
 As such, it is unlikely that there will ever be formats other than "afrf" developed for failure reports, and so this tag should not be used.

+   _Ticket 50_

    ri (do not use):  Interval requested between aggregate reports
       (plain-text 32-bit unsigned integer; OPTIONAL; default is 86400).